-This dojo has started as The Berkeley YMCA, Shotokan Karate group was founded in 1995 by Marty, Mike and Amor under the guidance of the late godan, Daniel Chemla. and continues to be led by Alex Gitelman, a third degree black belt student of Tsutomu Ohshima, founder of Shotokan Karate of America.
+This dojo has started as The Berkeley YMCA, Shotokan Karate group was founded in 1995 by Martin Cullenward, Michael Merlander, and Amor Adams under the guidance of the late godan, Daniel Chemla.
+Our dojo is currently lead by Alex Gitelman, a third degree black belt student of Tsutomu Ohshima, founder of Shotokan Karate of America.

-Our members enjoy a direct link to ancient masters of martial arts through Mr. Ohshima and his direct instructor, Gichin Funakoshi, founder of Shotokan Karate.
+Our members enjoy a direct link to the ancient Japanese masters of martial arts through Mr. Ohshima who is a direct student of Gichin Funakoshi, the founder of Shotokan Karate.

-We strive to strengthen body, mind and spirit, perfect character, and faithfully transmit the art to future generations.
+We strive to strengthen our body, mind, and spirit through our practice and to faithfully transmit the art to future generations.

 Benefits of Practicing Karate